 The millennial kingdom is the title given to the 1,000-year reign of Jesus Christ on the earth.
 Some seek to interpret the 1,000 years in an allegorical manner.
 They understand the 1,000 years as merely a figurative way of saying “a long period of time,” not a literal, physical reign of Jesus Christ on the earth.
 However, six times in Revelation 20:2-7, the millennial kingdom is specifically said to be 1,000 years in length.
 If God wished to communicate “a long period of time,” He could have easily done so without explicitly and repeatedly mentioning an exact time frame.

 The Bible tells us that when Christ returns to the earth He will establish Himself as king in Jerusalem, sitting on the throne of David (Luke 1:32–33).
 The unconditional covenants demand a literal, physical return of Christ to establish the kingdom.
 The Abrahamic Covenant promised Israel a land, a posterity and ruler, and a spiritual blessing (Genesis 12:1–3).
 The Palestinian Covenant promised Israel a restoration to the land and occupation of the land (Deuteronomy 30:1–10).
-The Davidic Covenant promised Israel forgiveness—the means whereby the nation could be blessed (2 Samuel 7:10–13).
+The Davidic Covenant promised Israel a king from David’s line who would rule forever—giving the nation rest from all their enemies (2 Samuel 7:10–13).

 Revelation 20:2-7 gives the precise time period of the millennial kingdom.
-Even without these scriptures, there are countless others that point to a literal reign of the Messiah on the earth.
+There are countless other passages that point to a literal reign of the Messiah on the earth.
 The fulfillment of many of God’s covenants and promises rests on a literal, physical, future kingdom.
-There is no solid basis for denying the literal interpretation of the millennial kingdom and its duration being 1000 years.
+There is no solid basis for denying the literal interpretation of the millennial kingdom and its duration being 1,000 years.